usatales.com

 3) Wooden Robot Brewery

 Situated in the South End, this is an area loaded with dynamic, youthful experts.
-Wooden Robot is a relaxed, inviting space with love seats, comfortable niches, and long, meal-style tables.
+Wooden Robot is a relaxed, inviting space with lovely seats, comfortable niches, and long, meal-style tables.
 This brewery was started by a couple of friends from middle school.

 This is an incredible spot for a gathering—the energy is exuberant and vigorous, adorned with an assorted brew list.